Charity Commission Number >> 275986

 It applies to all data that Harpenden Choral Society holds relating to individuals, including:

-• title and signature (if a member has completed a Gift Aid declaration).
+- payment records title and signature (if a member has completed a Gift Aid declaration).

 2. Roles and responsibilities under the General Data Protection Regulations (GDPR)